smithy-lang/smithy-rs/design/src/rfcs/rfc0012_independent_crate_versioning.md

   number was bumped.
 - __E: Semverver passes?__ Runs [rust-semverver] against the old and new versions of the crate.
-  - If semverver fails to run (for example, if it needs to be updated to the latest nightly to succeed), then fail CI saying that either semverver needs to be updated, or that a minor version bump is required.
+  - If semverver fails to run (for example, if it needs to be updated to the latest nightly to succeed), then fail CI saying that either semverver needs maintenance, or that a minor version bump is required.
   - If semverver results in errors, fail CI indicating a minor version bump is required.
   - If semverver passes, then pass CI.